mit-orcd/orcd-docs-edit/docs/recipes/nvhpc-a100-with-cuda-and-mpi-example.md

 The detailed steps, that can be executed in an interactive Slurm session, are explained below.
 A complete Slurm job example is shown at the end.

+!!! note "Prerequisites"

+ This example assumes you have access to a Slurm partition with GPU resources and are working with a Rocky Linux environment.

 #### 1. Activate the relevant NVHPC module

 The NVHPC environment is installed as a module and can be made visible in a session using the command